Circulating Tumor Cells and the “Liquid Biopsy”

 CTCs are Rare and Heterogeneous

 Despite the obvious importance of CTCs, incorporation into standard screening and treatment guidelines has been challenging due to a number of factors.
 Firstly, CTCs are extremely rare in comparison to hematologic cells (about 1 tumor cell per 1 billion blood cells), which make them difficult to isolate.
 Second, though many strategies have been developed to allow recovery of CTCs for enumeration, few enable subsequent molecular analysis of only the CTCs.
 Heterogeneity among CTCs can exist, making downstream analysis unreliable when pooling cells following recovery from blood.
-Finally, it is now apparent that perhaps the important CTCs are not only epithelial in origin but also mesenchymal as result of EMT (Epithelial to Mesenchymal Transition), a mechanism of the metastatic process.
-Thus, any sample preparation strategies limiting evaluation to epithelial CTCs may result in inaccurate interpretation of disease state.
+Finally, it is now apparent that, in some cancer types, CTCs are not only epithelial in origin but also mesenchymal as result of EMT (Epithelial to Mesenchymal Transition).
+Thus, sample preparation strategies relying on epithelial CTCs markers may have limitations in some cancer types.

 CTCs have Clinical Utility